 Still at GUSD and was so looking forward to visiting my sister (and friend!) in NOLA.
 I had such a fun weekend with her exploring a city that is essentially Las Vegas + Europe.
 You can drink alcohol on the street there- I was a big fan.

 I was nearing my time to end my first 10 week rotation.
 Admin/food service was nearly done and I was really excited about that.
 I really liked the people I met at GUSD but the work was very unfulfilling to me.
-I also booked a trip to Seattle to further test the waters about moving there (eek!!).
-This year I was giving myself little trial and error times (like my Chicago month) and this trip was to test my heart/gut in Seattle.
-I’ve learned that trusting my gut is the way to do life since I feel every emotion in my body before it registers in my head.
+I also booked a trip to Seattle to visit some of my best friends.
 This trip was nothing short of amazing and validating for me.
-I still wasn’t set on the idea but seeing the Fremont neighborhood was like seeing my future.
-Sounds weird but I was like yep, I see myself here.
-It feels right or at least it does right now.
-I just couldn’t shake the feeling of “this doesn’t feel right” in Chicago even though so many loved ones are there.

 I also started the scariest and hardest thing I have ever done.
 Clinicals at Kaiser Permanente Los Angeles Medical Center in Hollywood.
 I worked as the single inpatient dietetic intern for an almost 500 bed hospital with 8 full time RDs on staff at any given time. *Cue the fear and tears mixed with determination and exhaustion